 Elsewhere in the entry-level Nissan Leaf things feel a little low rent.
 The plastics aren’t as squidgy as the Golf and it is a bit dark and gloomy inside.
 N-Connecta cars up the pizzazz a little with some partial faux-leather trim, but you’ll have to pay extra for a Tekna or e+ Tekna model if you want a leather-topped dashboard, some cool-looking trim inserts with patterned graphics and partial-leather upholstery.

-All Nissan Leafs, apart from entry-level Visia cars, get a seven-inch touchscreen with sat-nav as standard – it’s the same system you’ll find in the Nissan Qashqai SUV but can also show you nearby charging spots and plan routes that include a stopover for re-charging.
+Every Nissan Leaf comes with an 8-inch touchscreen infotainment system with sat-nav as standard.
+It’s the same basic system as the one in the Nissan Qashqai SUV, but it can do extra things like show you nearby charging spots and plan routes with a stopover for recharging the battery if needs be.

-The sat-nav itself is easy to use and it’s easy to stick in a postcode.
-Sadly, processing times can be frustrating – there’s a noticeable delay between pressing the screen and anything actually happening, something you don’t have to put up with in a Volkswagen e-Golf.
+The sat-nav itself is easy to use – popping in a postcode is a simple affair.
+Sadly, there’s a noticeable delay between pressing the screen and anything actually happening.

-Speaking of music, the four-speaker stereo fitted to basic models is pretty average so if you want more oomph go for a Tekna, which gets a Bose stereo with six speakers.
-It has similar sound quality to the optional Dynaudio system in the VW e-Golf.
+Nissan’s four-speaker stereo fitted to basic models is pretty average so if you want more oomph, go for a Tekna or e+ Tekna which gets a Bose stereo with seven speakers.